-There were examples of good practice found throughout the inspection in relation to staff induction, supervision and appraisal and risk management.
+There were examples of good practice found throughout the inspection in relation to induction, training and supervision and appraisal.

-- The registered provider must ensure that each employee of the agency receives training appropriate to the work he is to perform. - The registered manager or registered person provides a statement that a person to be employed is physically and mentally fit for the purposes of the work he is to perform.
+• The registered manager or registered person provides a statement that a person to be employed is physically and mentally fit for the purposes of the work he is to perform.